Veiled Prophet Parade and Ball: First Parade and Ball

-1878 parade
+1878 Parade

-The Veiled Prophet was represented on the final float of the 1878 parade as:
+The beginning of the procession was headed by a section of policemen, followed by a New Orleans band and hooded individuals holding flambeaux.
+After that came the first three Veiled Prophets en masque.
+The Grand Oracle of the Veiled Prophet was represented on the final float of the 1878 parade as:

 a huge figure about twenty-five feet high, and looking like an overgrown cigar store sign, with a mosquito bar (mosquito netting) over its face.
 He was costumed in green and red, and was surrounded by members of his court.
 His scribe stood by with huge quill and a reservoir of ink at hand, ready to issue his mandates.
 Two high priests were behind his throne, and near by a villainous-looking executioner and a blood-curdling butcher's block.
 Fierce and warlike guards, with breastplates of brass and steel and helmets of the same metals, kept watchful eyes upon the sacred precincts of the Prophet.

 In 1882 the Globe-Democrat described the same giant dummy as a "huge masked figure staring sphinx-like at the crowd."
 It had been used in previous parades until it was retired and replaced that year by a [human] "being with face masked and a long, white beard."